doc-ai/tensorio-ios/README.md

 - *array*
 - *image*

-Use the *array* type for inputs shapes of any dimension, including single values, vectors, matrices, and higher dimensional tensors.
+Use the *array* type for shapes of any dimension, including single values, vectors, matrices, and higher dimensional tensors.
 Use the *image* type for image inputs.

 This field is required.